mill1000/esphome-winix-c545/README.md

 If your board differs, **STOP!** It is very likely you will damage the board if you disregard this warning.

+See the [wiki](https://github.com/mill1000/esphome-winix-c545/wiki) for an alternate board design.

 ### Wiring
 Using the photos as reference, connect the marked points to the ESP32 pins.